 For additional information on this case, read the July 2020 news article from the UF College of Veterinary Medicine READ MORE.

-Placental Matrix Case Study - K9 Fractured Left Humerus
+Placental Matrix Case Study - Septic Non-union in a Dog

 In a 2020 case study, a 4-year-old female miniature pinscher presented with a fractured left humerus as a result of a dog bite.
-The bone with repaired with an autogenous cancellous bone graft, a compression plate, and two days of post operative drugs.
+The bone was repaired with an autogenous cancellous bone graft, a compression plate, and two days of post operative drugs.
 Unfortunately, 12 weeks later the patient had non-union and evidence of infection.
 Cultures indicated mixed growth of enteric bacteria.
 The patient was put on cefpodoxime for four weeks, but the infection persisted and a 7 mm fracture gap remained.
-The patientwas then brought into the University of Florida Veterinary Hospital, where a secondary surgery – thistime using Placental Matrix – was conducted.
+The patient was then brought into the University of Florida Veterinary Hospital, where a secondary surgery – this time using Placental Matrix – was conducted.
 The general surgical approach included the following:

-- New hardware was applied, including locking compression plates and 2 mm cortical and locking screws, and old hardware was removed
+- The old hardware was removed and new hardware was applied, including locking compression plates and 2 mm cortical and locking screws.

 - Placental Matrix was injected into the graft